TVA in Alabama

 - TVA manages recreational, natural and cultural resources on more than 90,000 acres of public land around these reservoirs and partners with state, local and regional stakeholders to improve water quality, shoreline conditions, recreation and biodiversity.

 - Alabama residents enjoy camping, fishing, boating, swimming and other recreational opportunities provided by these reservoirs, as well as economic benefits resulting from recreation and tourism.
-TVA's one tailwater campground (Rockpile) recorded 100 overnight stays in 2013.
-Mallard Creek Campground was placed under third-party agreement for 2013.
+TVA’s one tailwater campground (Rockpile) is being converted to a day-use area for 2014 with camping being phased out.
 TVA also maintains five stream access sites.

 - TVA maintains the structural, seismic and hydraulic integrity of seven dams in Alabama, including three hydroelectric dams on the main channel of the Tennessee River and four non-generating dams in the Bear Creek watershed.